JeffersonLab/hpstr/scripts/hpsmc_evio_to_offline_baselines/README.txt

-0. Edit 'setup.sh' and update path to HPSTR and HPSMC based on your installation
+0. Edit 'setup.sh' and update path to HPSTR and HPSMC based on your installation 0a.
+Get a local copy of the DAQ thresholds file used for the run you're fitting here The fit window is defined by the apv channel threshold settings at the time the data is taken

 1. Store all input evio file paths into a txt file.